• Style Guides

 Shop this room:

-This room from PB Dorm mixes different shades of primary colors for a dorm color scheme in the form of blue and gold.
+This room from PB Dorm mixes different shades of cream for a dorm color scheme that’s soothing and inviting.

 Shop this room: